dzenanr/todo_mysql/README.md

 Use

-a. in MySQL Workbench create a new schema (database) with the todo name
+1. in MySQL Workbench create a new schema (database) with the todo name

-b. run tests in test/mysql_test.dart to create tables
+2. run tests in test/mysql_test.dart to create tables
+3. put a path to the project folder in the working directory field in Run/Manage Launches (in order to have access to the connection.options file).

-1. run server first (todo_server_mysql/bin/server.dart or
+4. run server first (todo_server_mysql/bin/server.dart or
    todo_server_dartling_mysql/bin/server.dart) in Dart Editor;
    it runs when you see in the server.dart tab in Dart Editor:
    Listening for GET and POST on http://127.0.0.1:8080;
    if it does not run, use Run/Manage Launches
-2. run client (todo_client_idb/web/app.html) in Dartium
+5. run client (todo_client_idb/web/app.html) in Dartium
-3. run client as JavaScript (todo_client_idb/web/app.html) in Chrome
+6. run client as JavaScript (todo_client_idb/web/app.html) in Chrome
-4. use the client app in Dartium:
+7. use the client app in Dartium:
    1. From server to integrate server data locally
    2. add, remove and update tasks (saved locally in IndexedDB by default)
    3. To server to integrate local data to server
-5. use the client app in Chrome:
+8. use the client app in Chrome:
    1. From server to integrate server data locally
    2. add, remove and update tasks (saved locally in IndexedDB by default)
    3. To server to integrate local data to server